massimocaprinali/cloud-foundry-public/liberty-optionsForPushing.md

 ## Packaged server
 {: #packaged_server}

-You can also push a packaged server file to {{site.data.keyword.Bluemix_notm}}.
+You can also push a packaged server file to {{site.data.keyword.cloud_notm}}.
 The packaged server file is created by using Liberty's server package command.
 In addition to the application and configuration files, the packaged server file can contain shared resources and Liberty user features needed by the application.

 To package a Liberty server, use the `./bin/server package` command from your Liberty installation directory.
 Specify your server name and include the `--include=usr` option.
 For example, if your Liberty server is `defaultServer`, run the command: